CHICAGO COMMITMENT STRATEGY

 Staff review each LOI to determine whether the organization:

-• Has an annual operating budget of $1 million or greater as demonstrated by a final, independently audited financial statement indicating both revenues and expenses of $1 million or above in the most recently completed fiscal year;
+• Has an annual operating budget of $1 million or greater as demonstrated by two consecutive final, independently audited financial statements indicating both revenues and expenses of $1 million or above;

 • Has a mission that aligns with the Chicago Commitment's vision;